Timeline 60BC – 138AD

 BC 56 Britain Cassivellaunus conquers the Trinovantes, Prince Mandubracius flees to Rome for help.

-BC55 Britain Late in the season ( late Aug) Julius Caesar tries to land 12,000 men (10th and 7th legions) in Britain and is pinned down on the south coast at his landing point between Deal and Warmer Castle for a couple of hours until his troops can land in sufficient quantities to form a beachhead.
-Having secured the surrender of the local tribes and with the approaching Autumn gales he withdraws from Britain (prior to the Autumn equinox – 21st September).
+BC55 Britain Late in the season (late Aug) Julius Caesar tries to land 12,000 men (10th and 7th legions) in Britain and is pinned down on the south coast at his landing point between Deal and Warmer Castle for a couple of hours until his troops can land in sufficient quantities to form a beachhead.
+Having secured the surrender of the local tribes and with the approaching Autumn gales he withdraws from Britain (before the Autumn equinox – 21st September).
 Commius, Caesars appointed King of the Gallic Atrebates is left behind to secure further alliances in Britain.

 BC54 Britain Caesar lands on the South coast between Sandwich and Deal with 30,000 men (five legions) and 2,000 Gallic Cavalry, he lands without resistance.
-First battle is twelve miles inland, firstly at a river then at an established hill-fort nearby, 7th legion captures the fort forcing the Britons to flee.
+The first battle is twelve miles inland, firstly at a river, then at an established hill-fort nearby, 7th legion captures the fort forcing the Britons to flee.
 The Romans are forced to return to the shore for ten days on news of the fleet being seriously damaged by a storm.

-BC 54 Britain Caesar returns to the march inland and engages an enlarged multi-tribe British force led by Cassivellaunus (from a north of Thames based tribe, Catevaulauni?)
-A cavalry battles occurs whilst Caesar is still on the march near Canterbury, by the river Stour, the British forces are repelled.
-Further skirmishes and battles are fought whilst Caesar builds a camp, eventually a major battle takes place between three legions during a foraging expadition.
+BC 54 Britain Caesar returns to the march inland and engages an enlarged multi-tribe British force led by Cassivellaunus (from a north of Thames-based tribe, Catevaulauni?)
+A cavalry battle occurs whilst Caesar is still on the march near Canterbury, by the river Stour, the British forces are repelled.
+Further skirmishes and battles are fought whilst Caesar builds a camp, eventually a major battle takes place between three legions during a foraging expedition.
 Cassivellaunus is completely routed and is forced to disband the allied forces and each retreated to their own territories.

 BC 54 Britain Caesar follows Cassivellaunus across the Thames (via the only fording point), a running battle of cavalry and chariot skirmishes ensues.